josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 ### Making in-template type requirements more specific with template guards

-A structural directive in a template controls whether that template is rendered at run time, based on its input expression.
+A structural directive in a template controls whether that template is rendered at run time, based on the associated input expression.
-To help the compiler catch template type errors, you should specify as closely as possible the required type of a directive's input expression when it occurs inside the template.
+To help the compiler catch template type errors, you should specify as closely as possible the required type of the input expression of a directive when it occurs inside the template.

 A type guard function narrows the expected type of an input expression to a subset of types that might be passed to the directive within the template at run time.
 You can provide such a function to help the type-checker infer the proper type for the expression at compile time.